 The Founding of a Republic (2009)

-It is a Chinese historical movie produced in 2009 to celebrate the 60th anniversary of the Republic of China and was made to depict the last years of the Chinese communist revolution at the end of the Second Sino-Japanese War (1937-1945).
-This movie was co-directed by Huang Jianxin e Han Sanping, and the cast consists of many well-known stars such as Andy Lau, Ge You, as well as various other directors such as Jiang Wen and Chen Kaige.
-The main main characters Mao Zedong and Chiang Kai-shek were played by very illustrious stars, Tang Guoqiang and Zhang Guoli.
-One of the goals of this movie, in addition to reenacting the events of the Chinese communist revolution, was also to bring in a younger audience to watch movies that focus on federal government publicity, which they intend to achieve by including well-known stars who would definitely attract attention. of young people.
-It is the first zhuxuanlu i.e. propaganda movie to work only with cinematic audio-visual approaches to achieve its ideological and political goals.
-This movie was released on September 16, 2009, in mainland China and had an incredible amount of support from the Communist Party during its release.
+This is a Chinese historical movie produced in 2009 to celebrate the 60th anniversary of the Republic of China.
+It depicts the final years of the Chinese Communist Revolution during the Second Sino-Japanese War (1937-1945).
+The film was co-directed by Huang Jianxin and Han Sanping, and features a cast of well-known stars, including Andy Lau and Ge You, as well as prominent directors like Jiang Wen and Chen Kaige.
+The main characters, Mao Zedong and Chiang Kai-shek, are portrayed by notable actors Tang Guoqiang and Zhang Guoli.
+One of the film’s goals, aside from reenacting events from the Chinese Communist Revolution, was to attract a younger audience to films that focus on government propaganda.
+To achieve this, the filmmakers included popular stars to draw the attention of young viewers.
+This movie is significant as it is the first Zhuxuanlu, or propaganda film, to utilize only cinematic audio-visual techniques to communicate its ideological and political messages.
+It was released on September 16, 2009, in mainland China, and received substantial support from the Communist Party during its premiere.

 A Touch of Sin (2013)